Inspection outcome: Standards met

 Principle 4.
 Services, including medicines management

-The pharmacy generally provides its services in a safe way.
-But it makes supplies under patient group directions which are no longer valid.
-The pharmacy gets its medicines from reputable sources and generally stores them properly.
+Overall, the pharmacy provides its services safely and people with differing needs can access the pharmacy's services.
+It orders its medicines from reputable sources and largely manages them properly.
 It takes the right action in response to safety alerts, but it could do more to ensure that it reacts to these in a timely way.

 Principle 5.
 Equipment and facilities

-The pharmacy has the equipment it needs to provide its services.
-And it uses its equipment to help protect people’s personal information.
-It largely keeps its equipment clean and fit to use.
+The pharmacy has the equipment and facilities it needs to provide its services safely.
+The team uses its facilities and equipment to keep people's private information safe.

 What do the inspection outcomes mean?